 Course Grade

-25 % -- Demonstration in class of having read the Greek text and attendance.
-25% -- Demonstration of having read Ellingworth or Lane, and other relevant materials including handouts in class.
+- 25 % -- Demonstration in class of having read the Greek text and attendance. - 25% -- Demonstration of having read Ellingworth, and other relevant materials including including the in class handouts. - 50% -- Five exegetical projects (BL 621); three exegetical projects (NT 710).

-50% -- The series of sermons or lesson plans.